CSCfi/bastion/README.md

 Type in about:config in the Firefox address bar
 Find the key called "network.proxy.socks_remote_dns" and set it to true

-Now we can browse http://internal_server1 in our browser.
+Now we can browse http://internal_server1 or http://internal_server2 in our browser and so on.

 This way we can access all of our internal host and browse all of our internal webservers.